emineozsahin/Bioinformatics/README.md

 tar -xf v5.4.5.tar.gz --strip 1 "*/data"
 ```

 Miniconda is much smaller than Anaconda, and it is enough to install bioconda packages.
 Therefore, I suggest using miniconda to install software tools found in bioconda.
+To install miniconda:
 ```

 ```

 I prefer to create an environment rather than using my root environment.
-To do this I installed [mamba](https://mamba-framework.readthedocs.io/en/latest/what_mamba_is.html) as it is works faster than conda.
-Compare [conda and mamba](https://bioconda.github.io/tutorials/gcb2020.html)
+[Why you need python environments](https://www.freecodecamp.org/news/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c/) To do this I installed [mamba](https://mamba-framework.readthedocs.io/en/latest/what_mamba_is.html) as it is works faster than conda.
+Compare [conda and mamba](https://bioconda.github.io/tutorials/gcb2020.html) at the section

 ```
 conda install mamba -c conda-forge